Skip to main content

 All Editors and Explorers in your org have access to the [Demo] Hex Public Data connection to explore Hex functionality while you’re getting set up.

-As your team grows and starts creating tons of great content, maintaining an organized workspace will become more and more important.
-Hex provides Admins a number of tools to create processes to keep projects organized at the user and team level.
-Without implementing these features, it can be difficult to find what you’re looking for, which can limit collaboration and lead to duplicative work.
+As your team grows and starts creating tons of great content, maintaining an organized workspace will become more important.
+Hex provides Admins a number of tools to keep projects organized at the user and team level.
+Without implementing these features, it can be difficult for human analysts and agents to find what they're looking for, which can limit collaboration and lead to duplicative work.

-• Workspace manager: Consider granting a Hex super user or team lead a Manager role.
+• Tip: Managers can be added to assist Admins with curation work!
 Managers have all the same permissions as an Editor, with the extra capabilities of applying Endorsed statuses to projects and data objects and updating project metadata.

-This is a high-level overview—for more details check out the Organizing Your Workspace project for more resources and best practices.
+For more details, check out the Organizing Your Workspace project for additional resources and best practices.

 💪🏼 Level up your workspace 💪🏼

 Covered the basics of Admin 101?
 Looking to configure integrations, manage users at scale, organize your workspace, and govern content well?
-Check out our guide for Admin Learning Paths for a deeper dive. into optimizing your Hex workspace.
+Check out the guide Admin Learning Paths for a deeper dive into optimizing your Hex workspace.